1. Home

 So, to lease or buy your solar system?
 That is the question.

-Either option may work, but deciding which is more valuable will depend on your unique circumstances.
+Any of these options may work, but deciding which is best for you is about your unique circumstances.

-While paying outright for your panels will likely deliver the most long-term savings, choosing a loan, lease, or PPA with no upfront cost may work best for you.
+While paying outright for your panels will likely deliver the most long-term savings, choosing a loan, lease, or PPA with no upfront cost may be best.
 Reach out to a Palmetto Solar advisor for personalized guidance and assistance.

 Every homeowner is different, but here are a few scenarios in which buying or leasing your solar system may make more sense.